CVS will no longer sell medications that contain phenylephrine as the only active ingredient | KRDO

 “We are aware of the FDA Advisory Committee’s position on oral phenylephrine (PE) and will follow direction from the FDA to ensure products we sell comply with all laws and regulations,” the statement from CVS said.

-CNN has reached out to other retail pharmacies to see if they are planning to take similar action.
+CNN reached out to other retail pharmacies to see if they are planning to take similar action.
+In a statement Friday, a Walgreens spokesperson told CNN, “Walgreens follows FDA regulations.
+We are closely monitoring the situation and actively partnering with the Walgreens Office of Clinical Integrity and suppliers on appropriate next steps.”

 While the FDA has found that the ingredient is safe to use, many doctors have questioned phenylephrine’s effectiveness for years.
 These products generated nearly $1.8 billion in sales last year alone, according to data from the FDA that was presented to the Nonprescription Drugs Advisory Committee during the committee’s two-day meeting in September.